ESkuratov/promptshub/Education/Unit.md

 ## Output Format
 1. Format it as bullet points, with clear organization and structure.
-2. Make sure the unit provides a strong overview of Ancient Greek history and culture.
+2. Make sure the unit provides a strong overview of [TOPIC].
 3. The outline should be comprehensive yet concise, covering key topics, learning goals, and assessments.
 4. Provide your answers in [DOC_LANGUAGE]